 Your code will look like below:

-You will notice that the code will open your IE browser in a new window and then search all the keywords one by one and fetch the result and paste the result in excel sheet and when it is done it will close the browser.
+You will notice that the code will open your IE browser in a new window and then search all the keywords one by one and fetch the result and paste the result into an excel sheet when it is done it will close the browser.

-Finally when it is done then go back to excel sheet and it will find that it has copied the search result and paste in desired cells.
+Finally when it is done then go back to the excel sheet and it will find that it has copied the search result and pasted in desired cells.

-Please download the file from here and go through the code.
-What I have done is I have created an object called Internet Explorer and then navigating the page to Google.
+What I have done is I have created an object called Internet Explorer and then navigated the page to Google.
 I waited for some time there until and unless this page comes to a ready state and then finally I used the ids to fetch the records.

-Hope you have learned something new on my blog.
+Hope you have learned something new from my blog.
 Please go through the code and try to understand the logic.
 Also please let us know your feedback.
 Your comment will help to write some interesting blogs like this.
-You can learn more about our Advanced Excel VBA tutorials and Free Excel VBA tutorials
+You can learn more about our Advanced Excel VBA tutorials.